domainaware/parsedmarc/docs/source/installation.md

 from the [geoipupdate releases page on GitHub].

-On December 30th, 2019, MaxMind started requiring free accounts to access the free Geolite2 databases, in order [to comply with various privacy regulations][to comply with various privacy regulations].
+On December 30th, 2019, MaxMind started requiring free accounts to access the free Geolite2 databases, in order
+[to comply with various privacy regulations].

 Start by [registering for a free GeoLite2 account], and signing in.